sbaier1/dcos-docs-site/pages/services/kubernetes/storage-docs-work/storage/tutorial-kubernetes-storage-basic/index.md

 excerpt: Run through a demonstration of each optional method of deployment lifecycle management.
 ---

-This simple tutorial runs through each of two different methods available via the Amazon EBS CSI driver for volume lifecycle management using CSI with Kubernetes: a dynamic and a pre-provisioned method.
-The instructions in what follows assume you have `kubectl` access to your Kubernetes cluster being managed by [MKE]().
+This simple tutorial runs through each of two different deployment methods available via the Amazon EBS CSI driver for volume lifecycle management using CSI with Kubernetes.
+One is dynamic and the other is a pre-provisioned method.
+The instructions in what follows demonstrate both and assume you have `kubectl` access to your Kubernetes cluster being managed by [MKE]().

 # Prerequisites